pelagiebirds/SayiBulmaca/README.md

 ##How to initialise the game?

-Just a a div tag in the HTML file.
+Just add a div tag in the HTML file.
 Then add a script tag with this piece of code.

 ```
 $(document).ready(function() {